lsst-ts/observatory-ops-docs/Simonyi/Troubleshooting/MTCS/MTDome/MTDome-re-home.rst

 Contingency
 ===========
-* If the above procedure was not successful, report the issue in *#summit-simonyi, #simonyi-operations* and *#rubinobs-mtdome* channels.
+* If the above procedure was not successful, report the issue in *#summit-simonyi, #simonyi-operations* and *#rubinobs-mtdome* channels and please open an OBS Jira ticket if neccesary.